Causal inference to detect selection bias in road safety epidemiology: Numerical illustration

 We present results under configurations where $\beta_V = 1$ and $\gamma_F = 4$, because speed $V$ increases the risk of comitting a fault and because $F$ largely increases the risk of having an accident.
-To choose $\nu = 13$ leads to have prevalences of $A$, $R$, and $F$ inferior than $10^{-6}\%$, which can be considered as realistic.
-Then, we make the tree remaining parameters, $\alpha_X$, $\beta_X$ and $\gamma_V$, vary between $0$ and $3$, because alcohol $X$ increases speed $V$ and the risk of committing a fault $F$, and $V$ increases the severity of the accident.
+The choice $\nu = 13$ leads to prevalences of $A$, $R$, and $F$ inferior than $10^{-6}\%$, which can be considered as realistic.
+Then, we make the three remaining parameters, $\alpha_X$, $\beta_X$ and $\gamma_V$, vary between $0$ and $3$, because alcohol $X$ increases speed $V$ and the risk of committing a fault $F$, and $V$ increases the severity of the accident.
 Results are presented in Figure \ref{fig:Figure_i}. \\